plentifullack/solitaire/README.md

 ```

 If you command a source without also providing the required destination, the next command will choose the destination.
-To cancel a selected source, re-enter the source as destination.
+To cancel a selected source, re-enter the source pile as destination.

 To restock an empty stock pile from the discards, use the **s** command.